 Working with people in grief, Tamara often finds herself thinking of the giant sequoias of Central California, the world’s largest trees.
 Also among the planet’s longest-living life forms, giant sequoias require the blaze of a wildfire to reproduce.
 In order for the oatmeal-sized seeds contained in the tiny cones of these massive trees to germinate, a blazing wildfire must first come through the forest, scorch and blacken the earth and thin out the surrounding vegetation.
 The intense heat of the fire forces the cone to open and drop its seeds onto this devastated ground.
 Only then, in these harshest of conditions, is there an opportunity for a new giant sequoia to take root and flourish.

 It is a metaphor for grief.
-In losing someone or something (jobs, relationships, our health) significant, the landscape of life may seem scarred and blackened.
+In losing someone or something significant (jobs, relationships, our health), the landscape of life may seem scarred and blackened.
 It might appear a desolate place from which no good can come.
 But, in fact, grief provides a rich opportunity to reconsider and reshape important aspects of our lives.
 Where someone dear, or not-so-dear, has departed, there is a call to re-evaluate priorities and to know ourselves in a new way.
 It is a time to:

 - Recognize and honor the influence people, animals or situaitons have had on our lives